bradley/Guise/README.md

-## Fire it up

-If you have [shotgun](https://github.com/rtomayko/shotgun) installed, you should be able to run the following command to get your app going:

-  	$ shotgun config.ru

 ## Extras (Bloat!)

 This project contains some extra components that aren't necessary for the basic functionality of this demo but that I believe to be a nice starting place for any Sinatra Application.